tjmahr/dissertation/docs/14-aim1-familiar-word-recognition.md

 **Summary**.
 Although individual differences in word recognition were stable over time, early differences were more significant than later ones.
 The strongest predictors of future vocabulary size were the growth curve features from age 3.
+Of these features, correlations were strongest for peak looking probabilities.